 To prevent impulse spending, here’s an easy solution: Force yourself to wait before making a purchase.

-This means every time you want to buy something (these are impulse wants), put it on a list with today’s date and make yourself to wait a certain amount of time before purchasing it.
+This means every time you want to buy something (these are impulse wants), put it on a Shopping Wish List with today’s date and make yourself to wait a certain amount of time before purchasing it.

 For example, I usually make myself wait at least six months.
 If six months seems too long, then make yourself wait at least two weeks.
 You know yourself best, so choose an appropriate waiting period for you.